psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 The townhall registration document known as the ‘’Meldezettel’’ is your proof of existence in the city.
 Please remember this must be completed within 3 days as of arrival and vice-versa when you leave Austria permanently.
 This is also applicable if you change your address from one place to other.

-Without it, you don’t exist in Austria as you need it to apply for everything, from a library card, Bank account to getting your social security number.
+Without it, you don’t exist in Austria as you need it to apply for everything, from a library card, Mobile phone contract, Bank account to getting your social security number.
 It’s simple to get, and you’ll find more info here- https://www.wien.gv.at .

 **Meldezettel PHOTO**